stan-dev/docs/README.md

 ## Directory Structure

-* `src` : directory of source files for Stan manuals and book, each in its own named subdirectory.
+* `src` : directory of source files for Stan and CmdStan guides and reference manuals, each in its own named subdirectory.

 * `docs`: the directory `docs` on branch `master` is the [publishing source](https://help.github.com/articles/configuring-a-publishing-source-for-github-pages/) for the project pages site.
 Whenever a verified member of the Stan organization pushes to `docs` on branch `master`, GitHub (re)builds and (re)deploys the website.

 * `build.py`: python script which compiles markdown files under `src` to html and pdf and populates the `docs` dir with the generated documentation.